kinbiko/jsonassert/README.md

     {
         "time": "<<PRESENCE>>",
         "uuid": "<<PRESENCE>>"
     }`)
 }
 ```

-Will fail your tests because the `time` key was not present in the actual JSON, and the `uuid` was `null`.
+The above will fail your tests because the `time` key was not present in the actual JSON, and the `uuid` was `null`.

 ## Docs